 Dual Enrollment: Certain majors at the University of Nevada, Reno require coursework that is not taught on this campus.
 Students in these majors who will be part time at the university because they are taking these courses at another campus must submit a dual enrollment agreement to the Scholarship Office before their scholarship funds can be released.
 A new agreement must be submitted for each term the student will be dually enrolled.
 Agreements will be approved only for coursework that is not offered on this campus.

 Changes of Major: Some scholarships require majors in a particular field or in one of several fields.
 A change of major to one that is not permitted in the award criteria results in the immediate cancellation of the award.
 Some cancellations may require repayment.

 Dropping Credits: If a student receives their scholarship and then drops enough credits to change their enrollment to part-time during a refund period, the award will be pulled back from their account and returned to the scholarship program.
 Students will be billed for any new outstanding balance.
-Dropping credits after a refund period will create a credit deficiency and may jeopardize the award.
+Dropping credits after a refund period will create a credit deficiency and may jeopardize future receipt of the award.

 Repeat Courses: Repeating a course for which credit was already earned in a previous semester will not count towards the minimum credit requirement for scholarships.
-Students must enroll for additional credits to offset the repeated credits.
+Students must enroll in additional credits to offset the repeated credits.

-Grade changes: Grade changes made during the semester following the original grade posting will be considered in assessing scholarship SAP when the student notifies the scholarship office of the change during that term.
+Grade changes: Grade changes made during the semester following the original grade posting will be considered in assessing scholarship SAP only when the student notifies the scholarship office of the change during that term.

 The Governor Guinn Millennium Scholarship: The academic requirements for the Millennium Scholarship are contained in the “Acknowledgement of Award” mailed by the Millennium Scholarship Office of the State Treasurer and are not appealable.

-Policy last revised May 6, 2013.
+Policy last revised March 2, 2017.